AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/embed-a-form-into-a-web-campaign.md

    ![](assets/image2015-12-29-17-3a56-3a13.png)

-1. Paste the form embed code with the background style code into the HTML Source Editor.
-Click **Update**.
+1. Paste the form embed code with the background style code into the [!UICONTROL HTML Source Editor].
+Click **[!UICONTROL Update]**.

    ![](assets/image2015-12-29-18-3a1-3a15.png)

-1. Click **Preview** it to see how it will render in a campaign (the form will not display in the editor view).
+1. Click **[!UICONTROL Preview]** it to see how it will render in a campaign (the form will not display in the editor view).
 Here's an example of how the form code above renders in a campaign with a background image.

    ![](assets/image2015-12-29-18-3a20-3a35.png)